 - (1) Salary amounts represent actual amounts paid during 2018.
 See "-Narrative to the Summary Compensation Table-Annual Base Salary" below. - (2) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards granted during fiscal year 2018 computed in accordance with ASC 718 for stock-based compensation transactions.
 Assumptions used in the calculation of these amounts are included in the notes to our financial statements included elsewhere in this prospectus.
-These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (3) The amounts represent matching contributions made by us to the named executive officer's 401(k) plan account. - (4) Mr. Funtleyder's employment with us commenced on December 26, 2018. - (5) Reflects Mr. Funtleyder's sign-on bonus. - (6) Dr. Perfetti's employment with us commenced on August 27, 2018. - (7) Consists of Dr. Perfetti's sign-on bonus (\$50,000) and an annual discretionary bonus for the 2018 calendar year (\$225,000).
+These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (3) The amounts represent matching contributions made by us to the named executive officer's 401(k) plan account. - (4) Mr. Funtleyder's employment with us commenced on December 26, 2018, and he resigned as interim Chief Financial Officer on April 27, 2019. - (5) Reflects Mr. Funtleyder's sign-on bonus. - (6) Dr. Perfetti's employment with us commenced on August 27, 2018. - (7) Consists of Dr. Perfetti's sign-on bonus (\$50,000) and an annual discretionary bonus for the 2018 calendar year (\$225,000).